jmamma/MegaCommand_Design/README.md

 ## Display

 OLED 128x32, it uses the SPI bus.

 Important: OLED display requires resistor position changes to enable SPI mode as per adafruit documentation https://learn.adafruit.com/2-3-monochrome-128x32-oled-display-module/assembly-1):

 ## Build Instructions

-The build is organised in to stages.
+The build is organised in to multiple stages.
 You must follow the order sequentially.
 At the end of each stage there is a test checkpoint.
-It is important that you perform these tests to ensure each stage is working before proceeding to the next, failing to do so will make troubleshooting much harder.
+It is important that you perform these tests to ensure each stage is working before proceeding to the next, failing to do so will make troubleshooting any problems much harder.

 ```